Bavarian election puts Merkel on defensive

 The Bavarian election posed questions for Merkel's authority, in what Germany's mass-selling Bild newspaper called a "debacle" for her coalition allies.

+"A lot of trust has been lost," Merkel said at a business conference on Monday.

+The government "must better ensure that this trust is there and also make the results of our work visible," she said.

-The CSU lost votes because it had failed to shift attention from immigration to "the very good situation of the state's security, the excellent position of its economy, and job market," the CDU party's secretary general Annegret Kramp-Karrenbauer said.
+The CSU lost votes because it had failed to shift attention from immigration to "the very good situation of the state's security, the excellent position of its economy, and job market," the CDU party's secretary general, Annegret Kramp-Karrenbauer, said on Sunday.

-The SPD, which also lost Bavarian voters to the Greens, did badly because Merkel's coalition was doing badly at national level, the centre-left party's chairwoman, Andrea Nahles, said.
+The SPD did badly because Merkel's government was doing badly at national level, the centre-left party's chairwoman, Andrea Nahles, said.

-"One reason for our poor performance in Bavaria was the poor performance of the 'grand coalition' here in Berlin," the SPD deputy said.
+"One reason for our [the SPD's] poor performance in Bavaria was the poor performance of the 'grand coalition' here in Berlin," she said.

-The Greens, which might now enter the Bavarian government, and which campaigned for an open policy on migration, said the regional result was a sign of a wider shift in German society.
+The Greens, which might now enter the Bavarian government, and which had campaigned for a liberal approach to migration, said the regional result was a sign of a wider shift in German society.

+The liberal FDP party (5.1 percent) and the non-aligned but right-leaning association of Free Voters of Bavaria (11.6 percent) also made gains in the regional poll.

-They spoke one day after more than 240,000 people marched in Berlin to protest against racism.
+The Bavarian vote came one day after some 250,000 people marched in Berlin on Saturday to protest against racism.

-"We will change the whole federal republic," Anton Hofreiter, a Green MP in Berlin, said.
+"We will change the whole federal republic," Anton Hofreiter, a Green MP in Berlin, said on Sunday.

 Schadenfreude

-The far right, which is to enter the Bavarian parliament for the first time, said Sunday's result meant Merkel ought to resign.
+The far right, which is to enter the Bavarian parliament for the first time, said the result meant Merkel ought to resign.

-"Those who voted for the AfD in Bavaria were also saying 'Merkel must go'," the AfD's Weidel said.
+"Those who have voted for AfD in Bavaria today also say 'Merkel must go,' dear ladies and gentlemen," the AfD's Weidel said.

 "Thirty three percent for the CSU and 10 percent for the SPD - that's a mini-coalition, not a grand one.
 The partners in the national coalition should clear the way for fresh elections," she said.